TheInstituteOfCode/ash-site-/_posts/2018-04-12-my-favorite-campsites-for-spring.md

 ![](/uploads/untitled-1-of-1-6-2-1.jpg)

 Located just outside the Valley of Fire state park near Overton, Nevada is the Snowbird Mesa.
-This area is also BLM land, and was the busiest campground, but for good reason.
+This area is also BLM land, and was a busy campground, but for good reason.
 This mesa sits above a small town and has 360 degree views of the surrounding canyon.
 The sunrise and sunsets are incredible, and the cell service is great.
-If you're approaching from the Valley of Fire, there are two road options on the right; I took the second option that went up the dirt road. &nbsp;This road was slightly less busy, but I still had neighbors on three side, all about 150-200 feet away.
+If you're approaching from the Valley of Fire, there are two road options on the right; I took the second one that went up the dirt road. &nbsp;This road was slightly less busy, but I still had neighbors on three side, all about 150-200 feet away.
 I did, however, have cliff side parking and canyon views.
 Generally BLM land has a 14 day dispersed camping limit before you have to move to a new area, but there seem to be many permanent campers here.
 The area is very clean and fairly quiet, besides the occasional hum of a generator.&nbsp;

 There's no shade coverage which probably makes this an unpleasant summer spot, but I definitely recommend this campground for late fall to early spring!